sebhtml/novigrad/README.md

 # Roadmap

-- rename main.rs to lib.rs and use examples/
 - split dataset in examples and architecture
 - add Blas implementation for CuBlas
 - add capability for having N blocks side-by-side in a layer (required for multi-head attention)